 - 1. Application for an absent voter's ballot must be made on a form, prescribed by the secretary of state, to be furnished by the proper officer of the county, city, or school district in which the applicant is an elector, on any form, approved by the secretary of state, or any blank containing the following: - a.
 The applicant's name. - b.
 The applicant's current or most recent North Dakota residential address. - c.
 The applicant's mailing address. - d.
 The applicant's current contact telephone number. - e.
 The election for which the ballot is being requested. - f.
 The date of the request. - g.
 An affirmation that the applicant has resided, or will reside, in the precinct for at least thirty days next preceding the election and will be a qualified elector of the precinct. - h.
 The applicant's signature. - i.
 A space for the voter to indicate the voter's status as a citizen living outside the United States, a uniformed service member living away from the voter's North Dakota residence, or a family member of the uniformed service member living away from the voter's North Dakota residence. - j.
 The applicant's birth date and year. - k.
-The applicant's motor vehicle operator's license or nondriver identification number or tribal identification number or a copy of the voter's alternate form of identification approved by the secretary of state under subdivision c of subsection 1 of section 16.1-05-07. - 2.
+As provided in subsection 1 of section 16.1-05-07, the identification number from one of the applicant's valid forms of identification or a copy of the applicant's long-term care certificate. - 2.
 If the applicant is unable to sign the applicant's name to the application, the applicant shall mark (X) or use the applicant's signature stamp on the application in the presence of a disinterested individual.
 The disinterested individual shall print the name of the individual marking the X or using the signature stamp below the X or signature stamp and shall sign the disinterested individual's own name following the printed name together with the notation "witness to the mark". - 3.
-If the applicant does not possess an approved form of identification as provided for under subsection 1 of section 16.1-05-07, the application also must be signed by another qualified elector who, by signing, certifies that the applicant is a qualified elector.
-The secretary of state shall prescribe the form of the certification required under this subsection. - 4.
+If the applicant does not possess or cannot secure an approved form of identification as provided for under subsection 1 of section 16.1-05-07 due to a disability with which the individual lives and which prevents the individual from traveling to obtain, the application also must be signed by another qualified elector who, by signing, certifies that the applicant is a qualified elector.
+The secretary of state shall prescribe the form of the certification required under this subsection.
+An individual may not certify the qualifications of more than four applicants in an election. - 4.
 The application for a qualified elector serving on active duty as a uniformed service member or a family member who is a qualified elector and stationed at a location other than that individual's voting residential address must include the following additional information if the voter desires to vote by facsimile or electronic mail: - a.
 Facsimile telephone number; or - b.
 Electronic mail address. - 5.
 The application for a qualified elector living outside the United States must include a facsimile telephone number or electronic mail address if the voter desires to vote by facsimile or electronic mail. - 6.
 Except for the applicant's date of birth and motor vehicle driver's license or nondriver identification card number, the application is an open record under section 44-04-18.